 I love to make my blended baked oats chocolate flavored (are we surprised?!) by using vegan chocolate protein powder and cacao powder.

-I'll show you how to make this super simple, delicious chocolate blended baked oats recipe below!
+I'll show you how to make this super simple, delicious chocolate protein baked oats recipe below!

-I love the flavor that the protein powder adds and I of course love the extra protein-boost it gives me first thing in the morning.
+I love the flavor that the protein powder adds and I love the extra protein-boost it gives me first thing in the morning.

 I'll list out all of the ingredients you'll need to make these vegan chocolate blended baked oats with protein below: